Do you offer access to a range of wrappers on your platform?

-If Nucleus was to fail, client money and assets would be protected under a combination of the FCA’s CASS rules, pension rules and the arrangements operated by the bond providers.
+If Nucleus were to fail, client money and assets would be protected under a combination of the FCA’s CASS rules, pension rules and the arrangements operated by the bond providers.
 Under these rules, Nucleus Financial Services is required to maintain books and records that can be accessed by administrators/insolvency practitioners in order to establish where client monies and assets are held and which bank accounts are client money accounts, to ensure prompt return of monies and assets to individual clients.

-All client money (and cash) is held by us in trust and is segregated from our own funds so any creditors of ours would have no legal right to it and similarly we're unable to use any of this money to meet our own obligations as a company.
+All client money is held by us in trust and is segregated from our own funds so any creditors of ours would have no legal right to it.
+Similarly, we're unable to use any of this money to meet our own obligations as a company.
 We deposit client cash with authorised banks, in what’s known as a pooling arrangement, where each client’s individual share of the pool is recorded in our records and reflects what we show in each client’s wrap account summary.
 We work within a control framework which helps ensure accurate books and records are maintained.
 Each business day we complete a reconciliation to ensure the total of all individual accounts held on the platform matches what we hold in the pooled cash arrangement.

 What protection is there for clients in the event of a failure of an asset provider, for an asset held in client’s accounts?

 Investments will be with the individual fund managers and their books and records will reflect legal title consistent with our records.
 All assets bought through the Nucleus platform are registered to a separate nominee so segregated from the financial position of Nucleus.
 These would remain registered to the relevant nominee in case of a Nucleus failure and therefore would be available for the insolvency practitioner or purchasing company to ensure safe return to the clients.